 “Pandemic response and religion in the United States”

 Dr. Stephen Covell, chair and professor of comparative religion, and Dr. Diane Riggs, faculty specialist II of comparative religion

 Thursday, Feb.
 18 at noon | LINK TO WATCH

 Religious organizations have been on the front line of local and national responses to the pandemic.
 These organizations have been involved in activities from organizing food drives to protesting stay-at-home orders.
 This initial study will lay the groundwork for further research at WMU and nationally on religious responses to pandemics.
 In this webinar, Covell and Riggs will discuss the implications COVID-19 has had on religious organizations and the responses these organizations have taken.

 “The COVID-19 crisis, accreditation and the future of higher learning”

-Dr. James Cousin, associate dean of the College of Arts and Sciences and master faculty specialist of history
+Dr. James Cousins, associate dean of the College of Arts and Sciences and master faculty specialist of history

 Thursday, March 18 at noon | LINK TO WATCH